 14. Cover hands after the bathroom

-Do you know that door handle in public restrooms?
+Do you know that door handles in public restrooms?
 After you wash your hands, keep the paper towel you dried your hands with and use that to open the door.
 No paper towel?
 Use your sleeve.

 15. Gargle salt water